-\Students are not permitted to ride home with another student.
+Students are not permitted to ride home with another student, unless a parent has spoken to the front office and given verbal permission.

-Note: Guadalupe Centers will seek restitution from parents/guardians when school buses are damaged by their child's behavior.
+Note: Guadalupe Centers may seek restitution from parents/guardians when school buses are damaged by their child's behavior.